 - Policy LU 12.1 Revenue Generators.
-Retain and grow existing businesses and attract new businesses that can generate and diversify the City's tax revenue and increase job opportunities to ensure the City has adequate resources for infrastructure improvements and essential City services, such as police, fire, parks, recreation, and libraries. - Policy LU 12.2 Commercial Linkage Fee.
+Retain and grow existing businesses and attract new businesses that can generate and diversify the City's tax revenue, including from transient occupancy tax and other sources, and increase job opportunities to ensure the City has adequate resources for infrastructure improvements and essential City services, such as police, fire, parks, recreation, and libraries. - Policy LU 12.2 Commercial Linkage Fee.
 Maintain the City's Affordable Housing Commercial Linkage Fee assessed to new nonresidential construction that recognizes the connection between increased workers in San Mateo and increased demand for housing at all levels.
 Use the fees collected to support the creation or preservation of affordable housing to assist the workers who will make lower or moderate wages and cannot afford the current housing market prices.